What is this medication?

-Visit your health care professional for regular checks on your progress.
+Visit your care team for regular checks on your progress.
 You will need a regular breast and pelvic exam.
-You should also discuss the need for regular mammograms with your health care professional, and follow his or her guidelines.
+You should also discuss the need for regular mammograms with your care team, and follow their guidelines.

-This medicine can make your body retain fluid, making your fingers, hands, or ankles swell.
+This medication can make your body retain fluid, making your fingers, hands, or ankles swell.
 Your blood pressure can go up.
-Contact your doctor or health care professional if you feel you are retaining fluid.
+Contact your care team if you feel you are retaining fluid.

-If you have any reason to think you are pregnant; stop taking this medicine at once and contact your doctor or health care professional.
+If you have any reason to think you are pregnant; stop taking this medication at once and contact your care team.

 Tobacco smoking increases the risk of getting a blood clot or having a stroke, especially if you are more than 35 years old.
 You are strongly advised not to smoke.